5am-code/sunrise/README.md

 ## Usage

 ### Prerequisites
-Have your Vue project up and running on Typescript!
+Have your **Vue project up and running on Typescript**!
+For the sake of completeness: You will need the packages `vue-property-decorator` as well as
+`vue-class-component`, but these should already come with your Vue Installation.
 Next up, you should install and setup Tailwind via npm like described in their docs.
 After that, if you haven't done it yet, you should create a Tailwind configuration file - this is also well documented in the